Why 'Children's Mathematical Graphics' Matter

 We present a new theory of early 'written' mathematics.
 Children's Mathematical Graphics are not an alternative curriculum, but represent its missing element - mathematical literacy.
 They represent only a part of the mathematics curriculum, but they are nevertheless an important part, since 'written' mathematics is integral to mathematics throughout the school system.

-Close the gap!
+Bridge the gap!

-We developed Children's Mathematical Graphics to help young children become mathematically literate, and to come to understand the formal 'written system of mathematics.
-Through at first using their own, intuitive ways of representing their mathematical thinking, this helps 'close the gap'* of which Martin Hughes (1986) wrote.
+Our other significant influence was the seminal work of Martin Hughes (1986) who wrote of his research into the difficulties young children experience with the abstract symbolic language of mathematics.
+Through at first using their own, intuitive ways of representing their mathematical thinking, this helps 'close the gap'* of which Hughes wrote.
 This gap refers to the gap between children's concrete knowledge of maths, and their understanding of the abstract and formal written language of mathematics.
 Children's Mathematical Graphics points a way forward.

 Hughes urged teachers to "build on children's own strategies' and to 'respect children's invented symbolism" (pp.176/177), and these are at the heart of Children's Mathematical Graphics.
 Our extensive research into Children's Mathematical Graphics, and our numerous children's examples are all new to science.